On the stability of solutions to Schr\"{o}dinger's equation short of the adiabatic limit: Technical Details

+Before presenting the proof of \cref{lemma:perturbadiab}, we must develop a collection of other results.
+While the analysis becomes somewhat unwieldy, the general techniques are fairly standard and can be found in a variety of places.
+Common references for this sort of approach in the standard setting include the lecture notes Ref.~\cite{teufel2003adiabatic,childs2017lecture} and, also, the paper in Ref.~\cite{jansen2007bounds}.
+While the application of the techniques is somewhat unique, due to the mixture of familiarity and tediousness, we have left some of the proofs to supplemental material.

 Before proceeding with this analysis, however, we must consider a technical detail.
 Recall in the proof of \cref{thm:mainresult} we introduced a block diagonal Hamiltonian $H'$ in \cref{eq:H'}, which is a perturbation of $H(s)$ within the subspace $\overline{S}$ so that for the perturbed Hamiltonian $\mu=\overline{\mu}$.
 This perturbation was introduced for the purposes of the analysis that follows.
 Importantly, as we noted, all quantities local to $S$ are invariant under this perturbation (e.g. $P_\mu$, $H_S$, and $V_{\mathrm{ad}}$), as well as many quantities local to $\overline{S}$ (e.g. $P_{\overline{\mu}}$).
-Consequently, when acting on $P_\mu$, the perturbed unitary defined by the initial value condition $V'_{\mathrm{ad}}(0)=I$ and With this in mind, to avoid unnecessary notational clutter in what follows, we will only use primed variables for objects that are not invariant under the perturbation.
+With this in mind, to avoid unnecessary notational clutter in what follows, we will only use primed variables for objects that are not invariant under the perturbation.
 For instance, we will use $H_S$ instead of $H_S'$ as the quantities are equivalent.
 When acting on states local to $S$ we will use $V_{\mathrm{ad}}$ instead of $V_{\mathrm{ad}}'$.
-Note that the final bound is all in terms of the unperturbed quantities.